The Smooth Entropy Formalism for von Neumann Algebras: Applications to Quantum Information Theory

-\begin{remark} Since POVM's are special cases of quantum operations, their support being abelian von Neumann algebras, Theorem~\ref{thm:uncert} is just a special case of Theorem~\ref{thm:mainuncert}.
-Assume for simplicity that $|X|=|Y|=n$, and think of $\ell^n_\infty$ as the subalgebra of diagonal matrices in $M_n$.
-The corresponding isometry for $E:\ell^n_\infty \to \M_A$, $e_x \mapsto E_A^x$, can then be chosen to be of the form
+\begin{proof}[Proof of Proposition~\ref{thm:uncert}] Since a measurement is a quantum channel with domain being an abelian von Neumann algebra we can make use of Lemma~\ref{thm:mainuncert}.
+Assume for simplicity that $|X|=|Y|=n$, and think of $\ell_n^\infty$ as the subalgebra of diagonal matrices in $\cB(\C^n)$.
+We then define the maps $\cG:\cB(\C^n) \to \M_A$, $\cE:\cB(\C^{n}) \to \M_A$ as being the projection onto the subalgebra of diagonal matrices followed by the measurement,